pfirsich/joml/README.md

 d: (69) 1.24
 ```
 You still get valid JOML, but with a very long annotation.
 So one possibilty would be to terminate with a balanced closing parenthesis, but that makes for unhelpful errors, if you have too many opening brackets (the parser will simply point at the end of the document and say that the parentheses are unbalanced).
 But this gives the possibility of using JOML with more annotations as an annotation.
 Alternatively we could just disallow any opening parenthesis.
 What about this though?: `key: (a: ")"): true`.

+I think this is just too complicated, with too many subtle problems.
+It's just too cute and not useful enough to justify the extra complexity.
+I should not forget that the goal of this library is also to replace YAML with something much more simple.

 ## Notes For Later
 ### Mandatory String Quotation